Last Updated on March 17, 2021 by Julia Wilson

 Take photos or videos

-This can be really helpful if the pet is showing symptoms which come and go.
+This can be really helpful if the pet is showing symptoms that come and go.

 Bring packaging or samples